Why do we lie down in Yoga? Savasana

 At the very end of each yoga class we finish by having a bit of a lie down.
 To a beginner this is a very odd thing to do- to lie down in the middle of the room with a bunch of strangers for a few minutes.
 The reasoning is that after having created all those wonderful shapes and moved the body, breath and energy in all directions, we let it all go.
 We lie down into corpse pose (Savasana), finally stopping and returning to stillness.
 In this stillness the body has a moment to absorb and assimilate, on all levels, the changes that have happened, before we spring back to life and it gets very busy again.

 In our chaotic world where we are inundated with constant stimuli, we spend much time in the sympathetic nervous system, ready for fight or flight.
 We rarely switch off and our stress just builds and builds.
 Unless we press the reset button regularly, we are potentially increasing the likelihood of having to deal with one of the modern big diseases.
 Taking 3-5 minutes to genuinely rest the body and mind is hugely important and simple to do.
 It allows us time to step into the parasympathetic nervous system (the rest and digest) ready to face new stresses.
 Of course there are other factors at play: sleep, nutrition, sense of community and purpose, exercise etc but every little thing we do influences us positively or negatively.
-(If you are thinking that sleep is enough to shut off the brain and body, it seems that the both are still working super hard throughout the different sleep cycles)
+(And no, sleep alone isn’t enough - your body and brain stay busy right through every sleep cycle)

 Traditionally you lie on your back, arms along the side of the body, palms up and legs either hip or mat distance along the floor.
-The palms face up because of all the nerve endings on our fingers and hands.
+One reason why the palms face upwards is because of all the nerve endings on our fingers and hands.
 We want to avoid external stimulus, no feeling, thinking, doing, hearing, but just being.

 This got me thinking whether corpse pose was easier in the olden days, where they don't see 5000 adverts day, (this is reportedly the true figure for 2007) but then I thought you'd spend the whole time worrying that a lion or bear might maul you as you lay on the ground for 5 minutes.
 So I started to investigate into the origins of corpse pose -savasana.
 I think you'll want to lie down for this one!